tesujimath/qlsync/README.md

     $ rpmbuild -ta ~/Downloads/qlsync-0.4.2.tar.gz

 This requires that you are already setup to build RPMs.
+The RPM package is tested on recent Fedora, which at the time of writing means Fedora 21.

 Basic Usage
 ===========